mrspeaker/zardozer/README.md

 # Funkity: a unity-style component system

 A Unity-style component system and editor for making games.
 In this system, game logic is implemented in [components](https://github.com/mrspeaker/funkity/tree/master/components).
-You attach these to entities - and the hooking-up is defined via JSON.
+You attach these to dumb "entities" - and the hooking-up is defined via JSON.
 The intro demo game is defined in [game/scene1.js](https://github.com/mrspeaker/funkity/blob/master/game/scene1.js).

 <img width="817" alt="funkity v0.01.3" src="https://cloud.githubusercontent.com/assets/129330/11458374/993da3b2-968c-11e5-8e7e-efea1f7a187d.png">